Insaida/nscCTF/GettingStarted.md

 	    Manage: "/account"
 	    Logout: "#"

-This defines the navbar that will be displayed for a teacher account that is logged in outside of the competition dates (defined in `api/api/config.py`).
+This defines the navbar that will be displayed for a mentor account that is logged in outside of the competition dates (defined in `api/api/config.py`).
 The dictionary "keys" dictate the text that appears on the navbar buttons, while the "values" serve as the link targets.
 Note that you can nest these definitions (as with "Account") to create navbar items with dropdown menus.
 Generated navbar buttons have predictable names ("navbar-item-" + lower case button text with spaces replaced with underscores) if you want to bind JavaScript functions to them (as is done with "Logout").

 ### <a name="customizingsite-options"></a> Configuring Site Options

-Most configuration settings for the picoCTF Platform are specified in `api/api/config.py`.
+Most configuration settings for the nscCTF Platform are specified in `api/api/config.py`.
 Useful setting values include:

 - The hostname or IP of the server hosting the platform (used for cookies)
 - The name of the competition (as used by the API)
-- Optional features, such as teacher accounts, problem feedback, and achievements
+- Optional features, such as mentor accounts, problem feedback, and achievements
 - Database settings
 - The competition start and end date
 - Emails to contact in cases of critical errors (requires setting up an SMTP server)